eeronomicon/grendl/README.md

 * _In Terminal or Command Prompt go to the /web directory and enter the command: php -S localhost:8000_
 * _To browse go to http://localhost:8000/ in the browser of your choosing_

+This game is also hosted on Heroku: https://shrouded-garden-90623.herokuapp.com

 ## Known Bugs
 _There are no known bugs with this application._